roderickmackenzie/gpvdm_build_system/README.md

 make
 ~~~~

 You may have to replace /usr/include/suitesparse/ with a different path depending on your distro.
-I know these instructions sound complex, which is the reason you use my build too.....
+I know these instructions sound complex, which is the reason I suggest you use my build tool.....
 Any issues get back to me and I will fix them.

 Help using gpvdm
 ----------------